NUS-Curiosity/VulZoo/README.md

 Related tasks: vulnerability detection, assessment, and prioritization.

-This dataset is divided into three parts:
+This dataset is divided into two parts: raw data and processed data.

 - `raw-data/`: contains the raw data from different sources.
-- `intermediate/`: contains the intermediate data that is preliminarily processed or filtered.
+- `processed`: contains the intermediate data that is processed or filtered.
-- `vulzoo/`: contains the processed data that is more structured and easier to use.

 ## How to Use